 The more coats I have in my wardrobe, the better: a coat for cold dry weather and for the rain, for cool windy weather and cold sunny days, for festive winter events and everyday wear, for going to the office and for shopping trips, long and short, light and dark, warm and not so warm, etc. I can’t imagine wearing the same coat every day.
 A real fashionista must certainly have several different coats.
 It makes winter more interesting if you have a few coats to choose from.
 I don’t want to take outerwear only as something created for the sake of keeping me warm in cold weather.
 I want to look stylish always.

 This is not a coat sewing tutorial; this is only an argument why sewing a winter coat is something you should consider.
 Coat making is not easy and not fast either but the results can make the process worth pursuing.
 From my

 Why would I sew a coat if I can buy?

-♦ I want something different, a coat that nobody has, something fashionable, exquisite and unique.
+♦ Making your own winter jacket or wool coat is rewarding: I want something different, a coat that nobody has, something fashionable, exquisite and unique.
 And often all I can get in stores are black, brown or grey ones.
 Not that I don’t like a black coat.
 But I want something more interesting.
-There are energy and vitality in bright colors and I am very into colorful winter wear.
+There

 ♦ I can buy a regular coat for $100-200, but if I want something better quality like this Gucci coat, I will have to pay a lot and probably it still will be too long in sleeves.
 No way I will pay $3600 for a coat even if it is Gucci.
 I guess a good quality coat is one of those garments where sewing actually makes financial sense.
 Every year famous fashion designers present new collections of coats that delight the public.
 You can see coats with classic silhouettes or unusual ultra-modern models from the big fashion houses like Chanel, Prada, Gucci, etc. But they cost a fortune!